skillrecordings/products/packages/convertkit/src/forms/subscribe/README.md

 ### Subscribe to default form

-By default the form will subscribe to form id provided by environment variable and redirect to Confirm page with email address and subscriber id provided as query params.
+By default the form will subscribe to form id provided by environment variable and redirect to `/confirm` with email address and subscriber id passed as query params.

 ```tsx
 <SubscribeForm />